sedzinfo/workingfunctions/docs/reference/compute_standard.md

-# compute standard scores
+# Compute standard scores from a numeric vector

-compute standard scores
+Transforms a numeric vector into one of several standard score formats, including z-scores, T-scores, stens, stanines, percentiles, and others.
+Can operate on raw scores or pre-standardised z-scores.

 ## Usage